manicminer/ansible-auto-scaling-tutorial/README.md

 ## Step 6: Create an Elastic Load Balancer

 Clients will connect to an Elastic Load Balancer which will distribute incoming requests among the instances we have launched into our upcoming Auto Scaling Group.
-Again we’ll place this logic into another role and apply it from our playbook.
+Again we'll create another role to handle the management of the ELB, and apply it from our playbook.

 ```yaml
 ---